mg4gh/MGSudoku/docs/index.md

 ## Privacy

 This app doesn't require any permission.
 There is NO data transferred to any server.
-Therefore there is no information like "You are faster than ...% of al players."
+Therefore there is no information like "You are faster than ...% of all players."

 ## History

-The sudoku app I played increased the advertising and consumed almost my hole data budget - so I decided to make my own sudoku app.
+The sudoku app I played increased the advertising and consumed almost my whole data budget.
+So I decided to delete this app and to make my own sudoku app.
 Once this is done, I would like to share this, that everybody may use it.